amidav16/React-Social-media-website/README.md

 ### `Open a browser and enter localhost:8080`

-npm run dev will create a **bundle.js** file at the ./public folder and starts a **single NodeJS instance serving both the frontend and backend** , at server port 8080.
+npm run dev / yarn dev will create a **bundle.js** file at the ./public folder and starts a **single NodeJS instance serving both the frontend and backend** , at server port 8080.
 The application will also reload using nodemon everytime a change has been made.